nus-cs2030s/2425-s1/docs/prog-ex/5-maybe.md

 ## Java Package

 Java package mechanism allows us to group relevant classes and interfaces under a namespace.
-You have seen two packages so far: `java.util`, where we import `List` and `Arrays` from as wel as `java.lang` where we import the `Math` class.
+You have seen two packages so far: `java.util`, where we import `List` and `Arrays` from as well as `java.lang` where we import the `Math` class.
 These are provided by Java as standard libraries.
 We can also create our package and put the classes and interfaces into the same package.
 We (_and the clients_) can then import and use the classes and interfaces that we provide.

 Java package provides a higher layer of abstraction barrier.
 We can designate a class to be used outside a package by prefixing the keyword `class` with the access modifier `public`.
 This is another advantage of public class.
 The previous advantage of a public class is that it must have the same name as the file.
 So java compiler knows where to search.
 We can further fine-tune which fields and methods are accessible from other classes in the same package using the `protected` access modifier.